Alfresco/docs-alfresco/content-services/latest/develop/repo-ext-points/tutorials/web-script-tutorials.md

     4. Click **Create**.
     5. Navigate back to the `org/example` folder using the breadcrumb trail.

-8. Register the web script with Alfresco Content Services.
+8. Register the web script with Content Services.

     1. In a web browser, create a new tab.
     2. In the newly created tab, enter the URL: `http://localhost:8080/alfresco/service/index`